wormhole-foundation/xdapp-book/src/wormhole/6_relayers.md

 In Wormhole, relayers are neither trusted nor privileged.
 This means relayers **cannot jeopardize security, only liveness**.
 Because Wormhole is designed to have a firm trust boundary at the level of the VAA, relayers have exactly the same capabilities as any regular, untrusted blockchain user.

 From this perspective, relayers are just delivery trucks that deliver VAAs to their destination, and have no capacity to tamper with the delivery outcome.
-VAAs either get delivered or don't, which makes relayers analagous to the off-chain 'crank turners' of traditional Dapps.
+VAAs either get delivered or don't, which makes relayers analogous to the off-chain 'crank turners' of traditional Dapps.

 As a result, Wormhole is able to facilitate a variety of heterogeneous relaying mechanisms, and the developer is able to choose whatever best suit their needs.